18F/unit-testing-node/_pages/components/slack-client.md

 A few things to notice about this handler:

-- We _only_ accept [200 class HTTP status
+- It _only_ accepts [200 class HTTP status
   codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.2).
 In
-  practice, it should always be 200, but it shouldn't hurt to be slightly flexible here.
+  practice, the response should always be 200, but it shouldn't hurt to be slightly flexible here.
-- If the status code isn't in the 200 class, we call `reject` with an `Error` that contains the unparsed body of the request.
+- If the status code isn't in the 200 class, it calls `reject` with an `Error` that contains the unparsed body of the request.
-- We have to call [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse)
+- It has to call [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse)
   on the body, then inspect the `ok:` parameter of the result to determine success or failure of the request.
-- If `ok:` is `true`, we pass the parsed object to `resolve`.
-Otherwise we pass a new `Error` to `reject` containing the parsed object's `error:` message.
+- If `ok:` is `true`, it passes the parsed object to `resolve`.
+Otherwise it passes a new `Error` to `reject` containing the parsed object's `error:` message.

 ## Preparing to test the API interaction